 You may transport unloaded firearms in a locked hard-sided container as checked baggage only.
-Declare the firearm to the airline when checking your bag at the ticket counter.
+Declare the firearm and/or ammunition to the airline when checking your bag at the ticket counter.
 The container must completely secure the firearm from being accessed.
-Locked cases that can be easily opened will not be accepted.
-Be aware that cases that are supplied when purchasing a firearm may not be appropriate for securing the firearm when it is transported in checked baggage.
+Locked cases that can be easily opened are not permitted.
+Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage.

-- Comply with regulations on carrying firearms where you are traveling from and to, as laws vary by local, state and international governments.
+- When traveling, comply with the laws concerning possession of firearms as they vary by local, state and international governments.

 - Replica firearms, including firearm replicas that are toys, may be transported in checked baggage only.

-- Rifle scopes are permitted in carry-on and checked bags.
+- Rifle scopes are permitted in carry-on and checked baggage.

 United States Code, Title 18, Part 1, Chapter 44, firearm definitions includes: any weapon (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; and any destructive device.
 As defined by 49 CFR 1540.5 a loaded firearm has a live round of ammunition, or any component thereof, in the chamber or cylinder or in a magazine inserted in the firearm.

-- Small arms ammunition, including ammunition not exceeding .75 caliber for rifle or pistol and shotgun shells of any gauge, may be carried in the same hard-sided case as the firearm, as described in the packing guidelines above.
+- Small arms ammunition, including ammunition not exceeding .75 caliber and shotgun shells of any gauge, may be carried in the same hard-sided case as the firearm.